booyaa/booyaa.github.io/blog/2019-0031-aws-devops-pro-certification-exam-time.md

 Don't panic if you find you're skipping lots of questions either, it's probably your nerves.

+## Alternative study aids

+Whilst studying for this exam, I've used the following to help absorb the study material:

+- My AWS DevOps Pro [Tinycards][tinycards] deck is a flashcard app by Duolingo.
+It's a bit rough and ready, but it's helped me retain some of the facts and figures that pop up.
+- I've also been listening to [Last week in AWS][last_week_in_aws] which is a podcast by Corey Quinn that covers the ever-changing AWS landscape.

 ## Until next time

 I will, of course, let you know when I sit and pass the next exam (see what I did there).
 I'm aiming for mid-July so expect to hear from me soon!